crypto523/verified-consensus/docs/description_and_informal_proof.md

 We define an exit cache to remove the calculation of the `exit_epochs` in `initiate_validator_exit`.

-Like the progressive balances cache, we define the cache and assume that it is correctly initialised at the start of epoch processing.
+Like the progressive balances cache, we define the cache and assume that it is correctly initialized at the start of epoch processing.

 ```python
 class ExitCache: